ABOUT US

 Detailed report

-Next, the Radon surveyor will compile a written report detailing Radon gas levels and the best location for mitigation.
+Next, the Radon surveyor will compile a written report detailing Radon Gas levels and the best location for mitigation.

-What happens after the Radon Survey?
+What happens after the Radon survey?